Our Team of Health Care Professionals

 Speech Pathologist (Midland)

 Rachel graduated from Curtin University with a Bachelor of Psychology.
-She has been working as a behavioural therapist for seven years and is currently pursuing her accreditation as a Board Certified Assistant Behaviour Analyst (BCaBA).
+She has been working as a behavioural therapist for seven years and has completed her accreditation as a Board Certified Assistant Behaviour Analyst (BCaBA).

 Rachel has experience helping children across the Autism Spectrum with difficulties in behaviour, social skills and learning.
 She is passionate about helping parents and teachers develop the skills to deal with problem behaviour.